After you've got your Hangout app or extension running privately, to make it public for anyone to use, do the following:

 - Verify your account at Chrome Web Store by going to Chrome Web Store Developer Dashboard and clicking the "Pay this fee now" link.

-- Fill in the fields in the Google Developers Console by following the instructions at the Google Developers Console fields.
+- Fill in the fields in the Google API Console by following the instructions at the Google API Console fields.

 - Create a client ID.
-If you haven't already, you must create an OAuth 2.0 client ID in your Google Developers Console project before your app goes public.
+If you haven't already, you must create an OAuth 2.0 client ID in your Google API Console project before your app goes public.

 - Create a Hangout button to start your app in a Hangout.
 Create a Hangout button, placing the button on your website.
 Users then click on the button to start a Hangout with your public application or extension running inside it.